The development of renewable energy, including both offshore and onshore wind, is central to our energy policy.

 How wind energy is created

-The sun heats the earth unevenly, creating thermal air currents.
-In order to achieve equal temperatures around the earth these air pockets move about the earth as global wind.
+The sun heats the earth unevenly and this creates thermal air currents.
+In order to achieve equal temperatures around the earth, these air pockets move about as global wind.
 The energy that travels in the wind can be captured and converted to provide electricity.

 Wind energy provides a clean, sustainable solution to our energy problems.
 It can be used as an alternative to fossil fuels in generating electricity, without the direct emission of greenhouse gases.
 And there will always be wind; it is inexhaustible and renewable.

 Wind energy is currently the largest contributing resource of renewable energy in Ireland.
 It is both Ireland’s largest and cheapest renewable electricity resource.
 In 2016 Wind provided 85% of Ireland’s renewable electricity and 20.9% of our total electricity demand.
 It is the second greatest source of electricity generation in Ireland after natural gas.
 Ireland is one of the leading countries in its use of wind energy, moving up to 3rd place worldwide in 2015, after Denmark and Portugal.

 Statistics on wind energy can be found in SEAI’s Energy in Ireland and Renewable Energy in Ireland reports.
 A detailed annual update on the status of wind energy in Ireland and globally can be found in the IEA Wind Annual report.

 The Department of Housing Planning and Local Government (DHPLG) provides planning guidelines and planning exemptions for wind farms and wind turbines.
 The planning guidelines are being revised.
 Wind farm design, planning and environmental specialists will help prepare a planning application for large wind turbines.
 Details of these can be found on the IWEA website.